Bermuda Sea Cadet Corps: Uniform

 The Corps wears the cold water Royal Navy ceremonial uniform, of Navy blue trousers and jerseys (differentiated by Sea Cadet Corp shoulder titles worn above rating badges at the top of the sleeves).
 A white square-front shirt and white crowned caps (originally part of the tropical uniform, but now worn by the Royal Navy with the cold water uniform) is also used.
 Whereas the Royal Navy staff of HMS Malabar had worn tropical uniform (white shorts, square-front shirt, and cap) during the summer months, the Bermuda Sea Cadet Corps wears the cold water uniform in shirt-sleeve order.
 The working uniform was the No. 8 Action Work Dress, composed of blue shirt and darker blue trousers, Navy blue pullover sweater and Navy blue beret with "Sea Cadet Corps" badge (although this badge with the addition of the word "Bermuda" is used on some signs, it is not an item of uniform).
-Rating badges in red are worn on dark blue cloth slides on the shoulders of this uniform, which are also marked "SCC".
+Rating badges in red are worn on dark blue rank slides on the shoulders of this uniform, which are also marked "SCC".
 This uniform is being replaced in 2025 with the Royal Navy Personal Clothing System (RNPCS) No. 4 Dress, with a dark blue shirt and trousers, and Navy blue beret, with or without the same pullover sweater that was worn with No. 8 Action Work Dress.
 The shirt is worn with a "Royal Navy" patch on the right breast, "Cadet Forces" on the left breast, a White Ensign patch on the upper left arm, with a "Sea Cadet Corps" shoulder patch above it.
 The guards of the units wear whitened 1937 pattern belts with brass furniture and anklets.